DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Introduction

 Empirically, on the standard blind docking benchmark PDBBind, \textsc{DiffDock} achieves 38\% of top-1 predictions with ligand root mean square distance (RMSD) below 2\AA{}, nearly doubling the performance of the previous state-of-the-art deep learning model (20\%). \textsc{DiffDock} significantly outperforms even state-of-the-art search-based methods (23\%), while still being 3 to 12 times faster on GPU.
 Moreover, it provides an accurate confidence score of its predictions, obtaining 83\% RMSD$<$2\AA{} on its most confident third of the previously unseen complexes.

+We further evaluate the methods on structures generated by ESMFold \citep{Lin2022ESM2}.
+Our results confirm previous analyses \citep{wong2022benchmarking} that showed that existing methods are not capable of docking against these approximate apo-structures (RMSD$<$2\AA{} equal or below 10\%).
+Instead, without further training, \textsc{DiffDock} places 22\% of its top-1 predictions within 2\AA{} opening the way for the revolution brought by accurate protein folding methods in the modeling of protein-ligand interactions.

-To summarize, the main contributions of this work are: \begin{enumerate} \item We frame the molecular docking task as a generative problem and highlight the issues with previous deep learning approaches. \item We formulate a novel diffusion process over ligand poses corresponding to the degrees of freedom involved in molecular docking. \item We achieve a new state-of-the-art 38\% top-1 prediction with RMSD$<$2\AA{} on PDBBind blind docking benchmark, considerably surpassing the previous best search-based (23\%) and deep learning methods (20\%). \end{enumerate}
+To summarize, the main contributions of this work are: \begin{enumerate} \item We frame the molecular docking task as a generative problem and highlight the issues with previous deep learning approaches. \item We formulate a novel diffusion process over ligand poses corresponding to the degrees of freedom involved in molecular docking. \item We achieve a new state-of-the-art 38\% top-1 prediction with RMSD$<$2\AA{} on PDBBind blind docking benchmark, considerably surpassing the previous best search-based (23\%) and deep learning methods (20\%). \item Using ESMFold to generate approximate protein apo-structures, we show that our method places its top-1 prediction with RMSD$<$2\AA{} on 28\% of the complexes, nearly tripling the accuracy of the most accurate baseline. \end{enumerate}